Applying to JMU's College of Visual and Performing Arts

 Submit the additional application and portfolio through SlideRoom (due nine days before your audition/interview).

-The School of Music offers a number of scholarship opportunities for incoming students, including the "Excellence in the Arts" and "Madison Recognition" awards.
-Additional awards include merit scholarships from the School of Music and guaranteed admission to the Wayland Living-Learning Arts Community.
-Scholarship recipients will selected on the strength of their audition and submitted supplementary materials.
+The School of Theatre and Dance offers a number of scholarship opportunities for incoming students, including the "Excellence in the Arts" and "Madison Recognition" awards.
+Additional awards include merit scholarships from the School of Theatre and Dance and guaranteed admission to the Wayland Living-Learning Arts Community.

 All students are required to apply through the Office of Admissions.
 Students must submit an additional application to be artistically admitted into the School of Theatre and Dance and should sign up for an audition below.